srimuthurajesh/Tech-Notes/Java/microservices.md

 #### Circuit Breakers:
 Prevents retrying failures to a failing service after a threshold of failures.
 States:
-Closed - if failure rates are below threshold
+1. Closed - if failure rates are below threshold
-Open - if failure rate are above threashold.
+2. Open - if failure rate are above threashold.
-Half-Open - happens after the wait duration. then repeats from above two condition.
+3. Half-Open - happens after the wait duration. then repeats from above two condition.
+Ex: Hystrix or Resilience4j.
 #### Retry Mechanism:
 Automatically retries failed requests a specified number of times before giving up.